Article's Content

 It just so happens that Slice ranks for over 10,000 iterations of this keyword, with over 850 of them ranking in a top-3 SERP position.
 Some of the highest-traffic drivers target the following queries:

 Naturally, Slice gets a lot of backlinks from the small businesses they partner with.
 They may be smaller, low-authority sites, but they still provide a major boost from an SEO perspective.
-From Romeo’s Pizzeria in New York to Venice Pizza House in California, Slice benefits from the aggregate traffic of 19,000 small business websites nationwide.
+From Saba’s and Fresco’s in New York City to Pizza House in Sacramento, Slice benefits from the aggregate local search traffic of 19,000 small businesses that use their online ordering and website features.

 Plus, part of Slice’s core marketing services is making sure all their pizzerias are optimized for Google My Business listings, which is crucial for local search visibility.
 This includes providing up-to-date shop info, professional replies to reviews and questions, accurate delivery area information, and consistent Google promotions.
 A well-optimized GMB listing helps pizzerias rank higher in local search results.